stonelaiz/stonelaiz.github.io/README.md

    Use Markdown to write a resume.
 If you have no idea how to start it, there are many templates on the GitHub, check what other people do it good way to learn.

 2. #### Create a Repository

+   As what Etter say in his book, we need use distributed version control system (DVCS) like Git and Mercurial, so we will use GitHub in this tutorial.

    1. In your GitHub Homepage, click the drop-down button in the upper right corner.